top of page

 About

 Italian freelance filmmaker, photographer and journalist.
-He worked for a press office - communication company in his country: in 2022 he started travelling around Mexico an central America, while doing projects with NGOs, association and organization focused on biodiversity and social themes.
+He worked for years in a communication company in his country: in 2022 he started travelling around Mexico and central America, while doing projects with NGOs, association and organization focused on biodiversity and social themes.
 Now lives in Bogota, Colombia, and he's developing a project focused on primate conservation.

 • Instagram